stevedatadog/katacoda-scenarios/synthetics-cicd/1-catch-regressions/browser-test.md

 1. To test the new step, run the test manually using the **Run Test Now** button.
 1. In the test result details, you should see that Step 4 passed.
 Click on the result, and you will see the specific assertion made for this test under **Assertions**: ![Test details with assertion about code found in body](./assets/browser_test_step_4_success.png)

-## Conclusion
-You now have a robust browser test that can monitor the functionality of the Storedog homepage coupon block.
-You can schedule this test to run as frequently as every 5 minutes, and you can also run it on demand.
-In the second part of this course, you will learn how to use the Datadog Synthetics API to automatically run this test as part of your CI/CD pipeline to catch regressions before your users see them.

-Click the **Continue** button below to start the second part of this course.
+You now have a solid browser test to ensure that the coupon block appears correctly on the home page, and that it displays a valid discount code and value.
+Click **Continue** below to review what you've learned so far.